MontpellierRessourcesImagerie/tree-ring-analyzer/README.md

 - rotate: True/False.
 If True, FDRS algorithm will be used (default is True).
 - removeRing: True/False.
 If True, IRR algorithm will be used (default is True).
 - lossType: the type of heuristic function, including 'H0', 'H01', and 'H02' (default is 'H0').
-- thickness: the thickness of output ring
+- thickness: the thickness of output ring (default is 1).

 The outputs will include the predicted rings in output folder and csv file (containing the results of the evaluation metrics, including Hausdorff distance, mAR, ARAND, recall, precision, accuracy).